dfrnt-labs/terminusdb-docs-static/src/app/docs/filter-with-woql/page.md

   metadata:
     title: How to filter with WOQL
     description: >-
-      A guide showing how to filter with WOQL in your TerminusCMS and TerminusDB projects
+      A guide showing how to filter with WOQL in your TerminusDB projects
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/woql-filter.png
 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have access to the data needed for this tutorial.

 Since WOQL is a datalog, filters are just part of the query.
 You can express negative information, or constraints on the variables in order to get a restriction down to the things you want.